<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=448100748896598&amp;ev=PageView&amp;noscript=1">

 state-light-bulb-ban

-With different laws in different states, there is not much consistency over what can and cannot be sold.
-That can lead to a lot of confusion if you are looking for certain products or if you have businesses or franchises in several different states.
-Our goal is to help you understand the law in each state so you can make the right buying decision.
+There are currently different laws in multiple states, and there is little consistency over what can and cannot be sold.
+That can lead to a lot of confusion if you are looking for certain products or if you have businesses or franchises in several states.

 Click here to use the interactive map.